ciphrd/audio-visualization-starter/README.md

 # Audio visualization starter kit

-This project was created to provide a powerful and flexible solution to creative audio visualization applications.
+This project was created to provide a powerful and flexible solution to creative audio visualization experiments.
 You may want to use it if you're only focused on creating visuals and you don't want to invest time in beat detection algorithms.
 It bundles a few modules that allows you to only focus on interpreting analysed audio data.
 Here are examples that I made using this project as a core:

 * [A simple 2D canvas visualizer](http://crespy-baptiste.com/repo/simple-visualizer/)
 * [2D particles reacting to a beat](http://crespy-baptiste.com/repo/2d-particles-booming/)